aouertani/juice-shop-automation/README.md

 * prometheus: Deploys prometheus in monitoring namespace.
 * grafana: Deploys grafana in monitoring namespace.
 Creates a prometheus data source and a user then loads Juice Shop Status Dashboard.

+Each role is described with more details on its README.md file.

 ```bash
 .
 ├── juice-shop.yml